posmocoop/spatial_future/vobs.md

 - [x] List should be moved right
 - [x] Make Chragis Blog changes
 - When the screen is bigger, there are 2 squares instead of 3
+- Increase the height of the map to 150%.
 - Embed iFrames
 - [x] Impressum, move it back to alignment
 - Check Impressum on Blog.
+Next: We try a centered Footer approach.
 - Self-Customizing: How to customize blog posts, see with Thomas and Felix